Takashi Sugimura

 Takashi Sugimura (杉村 隆, Sugimura Takashi) was a Japanese biochemist, famous for research on chemical carcinogens.
 He received the Japan Prize for the contribution to establishment of fundamental concept on causes of cancer.
-He was elected as President of the Japan Academy on October 15, 2013, serving till 2016 and was replaced with Hiroshi Shiono.
+He was elected as President of the Japan Academy on October 15, 2013, serving till 2016 and was followed by Hiroshi Shiono.

 Contribution

 Sugimura isolated and identified many mutagens with a structure of heterocyclic amine from foods cooked under ordinary conditions.
 He showed that tumors induced by these heterocyclic amines had genetic alterations.
 He further developed his studies to analyze multiple-step carcinogenesis at molecular levels to promote effective primary prevention of cancer.
 His group identified the novel polymer poly(ADP-ribose) and demonstrated the presence of the enzyme poly ADP ribose polymerase (PARP).
 He also discovered the cognate catabolic enzyme, poly(ADP-ribose) glycohydrolase (PARG) and further elucidated the biology of poly(ADP-ribose).
 The discovery of pierisin, an apoptogenic peptide that ADP-ribosylates DNA, profoundly illuminates his scientific character and curiosity as well.